-While you may not physically touch your TV screen, it still collects a ton of dust and bacteria.
+While you may not physically touch the TV screens around the office, they still collect a ton of dust and bacteria.

-To clean a flat screen TV, apply water to a microfiber cloth and gently wipe down the screen.
-Avoid using a glass cleaner, as it can scratch the screen or damage the anti-reflective coating that many screens contain.
+To clean a flat-screen TV, apply water to a microfiber cloth and gently wipe down the screen.
+Avoid using a glass cleaner, as it can scratch the screen or damage the anti-reflective coating on many screens.